 I usually don’t recommend broccoli, cauliflower, or brussels sprouts for beginners, as it can be a little tricky getting heads or sprouts to form properly.
 (Sometimes, they form too loosely or never produce at all.)

-But if you aren’t worried about that, go ahead and plant them — the leaves on their own are mildly earthy and delicious, giving you a “bonus” vegetable while you wait for the heads to form.
+But if you aren’t worried about that, go ahead and plant them — broccoli leaves on their own are edible, mildly earthy, and delicious, giving you a “bonus” vegetable while you wait for the heads to form.

 The seeds are smooth, round, and tiny, and best sown with a dibber, or scattered lightly across the ground and covered with 1/4- to 1/2-inch of soil.

-Favorite Varieties: Nero Toscana kale, Red Russian kale, Tronchuda kale (fairly heat-tolerant), Georgia Southern collards, Romanesco broccoli (I love to grow this each year), Aubervilliers Savoy cabbage, One Kilo Slow Bolt napa cabbage, Rosette tatsoi, Toy Choy bok choy, Purple Lady bok choy
+Favorite Varieties: Nero Toscana kale, Red Russian kale, Tronchuda kale (fairly heat-tolerant), Georgia Southern collards, Romanesco broccoli, Aubervilliers Savoy cabbage, One Kilo Slow Bolt napa cabbage, Rosette tatsoi, Toy Choy bok choy, Purple Lady bok choy

 Believe it or not, there are actually three different types of radishes (spring, summer, and winter) that determine their days to maturity, with winter types being the largest varieties and also taking the longest to grow.